 Tour Sam Bat – The Original Maple Bat Corporation

 As someone who professes to only want to eat and walk I was wary about venturing to an industrial park to learn about baseball bats.
-But I needed a break from eating and while this wasn’t about maple syrup in Ontario it turned out to be a fascinating story.
+But I needed a break from eating and while this wasn’t about maple syrup in Lanark County it turned out to be a fascinating story.

 When a baseball scout shared that they were breaking too many baseball bats made of ash he asked carpenter Sam Holden to come up with something better.
 Living in Almonte where maple was plentiful it made sense to use this hardwood.
 Blue Jay Joe Carter started using it and now today 75% of bats in Major League Baseball are made with maple.